phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 ).mean(numeric_only=True)

 df = df.persist()
+wait(df)
 ```

 ![](.././images/arrow_backend/Dask_string_performance_comparison.svg)

 We get nice improvements by factors of 2 and 3.
 This is especially intriguing since we reduced
-the size of our cluster from 30 machines to 15.
+the size of our cluster from 30 machines to 15, reducing the cost by 50%.
 Subsequently, we also reduced our computational
 resources by a factor of 2, which makes our performance improvement even more impressive.
+Thus,
+the performance improved by a factor of 4 and 6 respectively.
 We can
 perform the same computations on a smaller cluster, which saves money and is more efficient in general
 and still get a performance boost out of it.